 Heidfeld was one of those who got a chance to be among the pioneers of the new racing series - Formula E. With the Venturi Grand Prix team in the 2014/2015 season, he was 12th in the championship with a third place in Moscow ePrix as the season highlight, while for the following season, Nick had moved to Mahindra Racing.
 In 2016, he finished 10th in the final classification with just one podium.

-The season 2016-2017 was his best in Formula E so far.
-He scored five podiums to finish seventh in the final classification.
-In his fourth season, he was on a podium again at Hong Kong but is still missing a victory in Formula E.
+The season 2016-2017 was his best in Formula E. He scored five podiums to finish seventh in the final classification.
+In his fourth season, he was on a podium again at Hong Kong.
+At the end of the season, he left Formula E.